fantasycalendar/FoundryVTT-ItemPiles/docs/creating-item-piles.md

 If you are a player, you can inspect piles by double-clicking on them.
 You need to have a token next to the item pile in order to inspect it, unless the item pile configured has a larger interaction distance (see documentation).

-As a GM, you can inspect any pile by first selecting a token on the scene, then holding **Left Control** and double-clicking on the item pile.
+As a GM, you can inspect any pile by first selecting a token on the scene, then holding **Left Shift** and double-clicking on the item pile.
 This way you inspect **as** that token, which means any items you take from the pile will be added to that character's inventory.